Accident Alert: October 1st 1887

-We are now walking down the western side of the road, out of White Lion Square.
+Leaving behind Stanton Road, we are now walking down the western side of the road, out of White Lion Square.
+The map below shows this area about 1866 (We start at the top, middle)

 Joseph Harrison’s lodging house.

+Adeline remembers ….
 Joseph Harrison’s Lodging House was at the top of Nottingham Road.
+(Look for number 1 on the map, at the top of Nottingham Road)

 A licence to keep a lodging house for nine lodgers at 109 Nottingham Road was granted to Joseph Harrison by the Local Board in 1872.
 A lodger was defined as ‘a comer and goer’.